atomist/sdm-local/README.md

 A software delivery machine helps you write and deliver code that is up to your own standards, at scale.
 This project runs a software delivery machine locally on your machine, responding to your commands and your commits.

-For instance, it can
+For instance:

-- every time you make a commit, perform a build in the background, and tell you if it fails.
+- Every time you make a commit, perform a build in the background, and tell you if it fails.
 - every time you make a commit, fix trivial linting errors.
 - at your command, perform common code changes that you program (such as upgrade a library).
 It can do this across all the repositories you have checked out, and tell you if this causes any build failures.
 - at your command, create a new project by copying and modifying a working project you already have.